-We’ve all heard the word “diversification," and these days, a well-rounded portfolio includes real estate, now available to novice investors or people without deep pockets.
+We’ve all heard the word “diversification," and these days, a well-rounded portfolio includes real estate.

-A couple of decades ago, only the wealthy could afford to buy into real estate ventures.
-Fast forward to today, when the field is wide open to anyone with the foresight to see its ongoing value.
+A few years ago, only the wealthy could afford to buy into real estate ventures.
+Fast forward to today, just about anyone can get in on it thanks to real estate crowdfunding.

 How Does Fundrise Work?